torvalds/linux/Documentation/block/inline-encryption.rst

 and disallow the combination for now.
 Whenever a device supports integrity, the kernel will pretend that the device does not support hardware inline encryption (by setting the blk_crypto_profile in the request_queue of the device to NULL).
-When the crypto API fallback is enabled, this means that all bios with and encryption context will use the fallback, and IO will complete as usual.
+When the crypto API fallback is enabled, this means that all bios with an encryption context will use the fallback, and IO will complete as usual.
 When the fallback is disabled, a bio with an encryption context will be failed.